kamicane/elements/doc/elements.md

 ### Returns

-- elements collection with all next siblings that match the CSS expression, if any given.
+- An `elements` instance with all next siblings that match the CSS expression, if any is given.

 ### Examples